 About

-MachineFair is a Vancouver-based theatre company committed to developing original work with a focus on effective story-telling.
+Founded in Vancouver in 2009 and now based in Toronto, MachineFair is committed to developing original work with a focus on effective story-telling.
 Our vision is to create:

 2009 in Review